joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 That is, 349 took three iterations to arrive at a palindrome.

 Mathemeticians theorize that some numbers never produce a palindrome through this repetition of reversal and addition.
 Numbers with this property are called Lychrel numbers.
 The vast majority of numbers that eventually become a palindrome take less than 50 iterations of reversal and addition to do so.
-For this problem, I will be determining how many numbers under 10000 are Lychrel numbers.
-This calculation will assume that a number is a Lychrel number if it doesn't become a palindrome within 50 iterations.
+For this problem, I determined how many numbers under 10000 are Lychrel numbers.
+This calculation assumed that a number is a Lychrel number if it doesn't become a palindrome within 50 iterations.

 I began by creating functions to sum a number and its reverse.
 ```Python3